marknooch/foodtrucks/readme.md

 # Configure your local development environment

-I used VS Code, the [AWS Toolkit](https://aws.amazon.com/visualstudiocode/) and [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extensions to develop this.
+I used VS Code and [the recommended extensions](.vscode/extensions.json) to develop this.
 1. Configure your AWS credentials using the toolkit.
 2. Enter the `terraform-bootstrap` directory and `terraform apply` to create the s3 backend bucket.